Ralf Schumacher: 2000

-He was passed fit to participate in the Canadian Grand Prix, where he was classified 14th after being hit in the closing stages by BAR driver Jacques Villeneuve.
+Schumacher was passed fit to participate in the Canadian Grand Prix, where he was classified 14th after being hit in the closing stages by BAR driver Jacques Villeneuve.
 Schumacher managed to take fifth place in France, before suffering a brake failure that forced him to retire in Austria.
 He managed to finish the next four races, which included consecutive third-place finishes in Belgium and Italy.
-However, despite these results, he was unable to finish the final three races of the season.
+Despite these results, he was unable to finish the final three races of the season.
 Schumacher finished fifth in the Drivers' Championship, with 24 points.

 2001

-At the opening round in Australia, Schumacher retired after a collision with BAR driver Jacques Villeneuve which resulted in the death of race marshal Graham Beveridge.
-He scored his first points of the season with a fifth-place finish in Malaysia, and later spun off in the next race in Brazil which included a collision with Barrichello early in the race.
+At the opening round in Australia, Schumacher retired after a collision with BAR driver Jacques Villeneuve, which resulted in the death of race marshal Graham Beveridge.
+He scored his first points of the season with a fifth-place finish in Malaysia, and later spun off in the next race in Brazil, which included a collision with Barrichello early in the race.
 In the succeeding round at the San Marino Grand Prix, Schumacher started from third on the grid and led every lap of the race to take his first Formula One victory.
-However, the following three races saw Schumacher failing to finish.
+The following three races saw Schumacher failing to finish.

-Schumacher won his second career victory in Canadian Grand Prix, with brother Michael finishing second and the result marked the first one-two finish by siblings.
+Schumacher won his second career victory in Canadian Grand Prix, with his elder brother Michael Schumacher finishing second; the result marked the first one-two finish by siblings.
 These results were followed by a fourth-place finish at the European Grand Prix, and took second place in France.
 He was unable to finish the race in Britain due to a problem with his car's engine.
 In Germany, Schumacher took his third and final win of the season having started from second on the grid.
 This result marked a good run of form as Schumacher scored points in three of the remaining five races, including a third-place finish in Italy.
-Schumacher finished the season fourth in the Drivers' Championship, with 49 points.
+Schumacher finished the 2001 season fourth in the Drivers' Championship, with 49 points.